vmstio/vmstio/docus/content/infrastructure/source.md

 ## Streaming Container

-Our default container is able to run the Mastodon Streaming API, but we also have a customized container image specific to this task which is stripped down and based on Alpine Line, available from both Docker and GitHub container registries.
+Our default container removes Node.js and is not able to run the Mastodon Streaming API, but we have a customized container image specific to this task which is stripped down and based on Debian, available from both Docker and GitHub container registries.

 - [GitHub](https://github.com/users/vmstan/packages/container/package/mastodon-streaming)
 - [Docker](https://hub.docker.com/r/vmstan/mastodon-streaming)